 Dance Development Centre Fencing Classes

-Through fencing classes at the Dance Development Centre, students learn and develop the fundamentals of fencing.
-Equipment is free for the first year.
+At the Dance Development Centre, students learn and develop the fundamentals of sport fencing.

 Classes are on Saturday afternoons:

-First class starts the first Saturday of the school term
+Generally first class starts the first Saturday of the school term.

-Note: Students will need indoor only sports shoes.
-E.g. Tennis or squash shoes will do.
+Note: Students will need clean indoor sports shoes.
+E.g. Tennis or gym shoes.

 Bouting and training